Whetu Taewa: New Zealand

 Whetu was born on the West Coast, New Zealand and started playing rugby league there; all grades up to the West Coast Representative side.
 In 1987 he made the New Zealand under 17's training squad and also débuted in the West Coast rugby union side.
 Taewa made the Junior Kiwis in 1988.
 In 1989 he moved to Christchurch and played for the Hallswell club.
 This was the year he first made the New Zealand national rugby league team, joining their tour to Great Britain.
 From 1990 to 1993 he was part of the successful Canterbury side of the era and again joined the Kiwis on the 1993 tour of Great Britain and France.
 He played 4 games for the West Coast and 37 games for Canterbury.
 He played in the 1992 Pacific Cup for the New Zealand Māori side.
 In 1993 he was invited to be part of an Auckland Invitational XIII side that drew 16-all with the Balmain Tigers.

+In 1996 he played in the GB lions tour of New Zealand playing for the New Zealand Maori at centre coming up with a brilliant 40 points to 28 victory.

+It was the Māoris best win in over 15 years.